frodosghost/ConsoleBundle/README.md

 # Manhattan Console Bundle

 ## What
 ConsoleBundle is application setup for ease of starting new project in Symfony2.
-It intergrates the [MopaBootstrapBundle](https://github.com/phiamo/MopaBootstrapBundle) and is used as a basis for a client control system for the backend of a website.
+It intergrates the [MopaBootstrapBundle](https://github.com/phiamo/MopaBootstrapBundle) and [FODUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle) is used as a basis for a client control system for the administration backend for websites.

 ## How
-1. Add this bundle to the deps file:
+1. Add this bundle to the composer file:

-        [ManhattanConsoleBundle]
-        git=git://github.com:frodosghost/ConsoleBundle.git
-        target=/bundles/Manhattan/Bundle/ConsoleBundle

-2. Add the `ConsoleBundle` class to your project's autoloader:

-        // app/autoload.php
-        $loader->registerPrefixes(array(
-            'Manhattan'        => __DIR__.'/../vendor/bundles',
-        ));
+        {
+            "require": {
+                ...
+                "manhattan/console-bundle": "dev-master"
+                ...
+            }
+        }

-3. Add this bundle to your app kernel:
+2. Add this bundle to your app kernel:

         // app/AppKernel.php
         public function registerBundles()